matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 ### Order does not have to be unique

-If this proposal required the `order` property to be unique within a room, it might inadvertantly put constraints on the implementation of servers since some linearised process would need to be involved.
+If this proposal required the `order` property to be unique within a room, it might inadvertently put constraints on the implementation of servers since some linearised process would need to be involved.

 So, we do not require that `order` should be unique within a room.
 Instead, if